CompeyDev/nemo/README.md

 > A Remote Access Trojan & Post-Exploitation Framework

 # Introduction
 Nemo is yet another post-exploitation framework, focused around collaboration.
 Collaboration among multiple operators is managed by a "swarm", which can be remotely managed from the command and control.
 Payloads are *not* dynamically generated; nemo is not intended to be used in production.
-Do keep in mind that I'm fairly new to malware dev, and this is just one of those shower thought projects that has magically came to life.
+Do keep in mind that I'm fairly new to malware dev, and this is just one of those shower thought projects that magically came to life.

 # Installation & Usage
 Nemo consists of a number of components, namely: